I'm Bad Now

 I'm Bad Now is the third studio album by Canadian indie rock band Nap Eyes.
-It was released on March 9, 2018 under Paradise of Bachelors in the US and Jagjaguwar everywhere else.
+It was released on March 9, 2018 under You've Changed Records in Canada, Paradise of Bachelors in the US and Jagjaguwar everywhere else.

 Critical reception

 I'm Bad Now was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 77, based on 12 reviews.
 Aggregator Album of the Year gave the release a 75 out of 100 based on a critical consensus of 12 reviews.